 Feisol CT-3342 legs + Feisol CB-40D ball head: Very well built and versatile tripod.
 The best feature is that it lacks a center column.
 I can get it really low, which I do quite often.
 It’s also very quick to adjust, which is absolutely necessary when trying to take a photo before the waves crash.
 It’s also very easy to clean as it can get filthy putting it in seawater and sand.

 Slik Pro 723CFL legs + Sirui K-20X ball head – My workhorse for real estate and vacation rental photography.

 Sllik Pro 614CF legs + Sirui C-10X ball head – My ultimate lightweight tripod.

 Sirui T025X legs + Sirui C-10S ball head – Good all around lightweight setup.

 Tiffen 3-stop ND filter: Couldn’t shoot seascapes without it.
 Allows me to get long exposures.

-Lighting – 3x Yongnuo YN-560 III flashes, flash trigger, stands, and umbrellas.
-Essential portrait tools for shaping light.
+Lighting – Paul C Buff Einstein and DigiBee, Yongnuo YN-560 III flashes, flash triggers, stands, and umbrellas.